 “I have your back”

-The Monroe County District Attorney's Office has a established a Felony DWI Diversion Program.
+The Monroe County District Attorney's Office established a Felony DWI Diversion Program.
 If you successfully complete the program, your felony DWI charge will be reduced to a misdemeanor.

 The Diversion Program is typically available to people charged with a second DWI, and who were not involved in an accident or some other unpalatable conduct.
 Behavior such as breath test refusals, verbally harassing police, physically assaulting police, having a high BAC, or having children in the car, may all result in you being denied admission to the program.